MTCMarkFranco/hub-toronto-prompts/follow-up-email-non-priority-account.prompt.md

 **INSTRUCTION**
 - Use the following email template to create a follow-up email after a technical session with a customer.
 Fill in the placeholders with relevant information from the session.
 Ensure the tone is professional yet approachable, and the content is clear and concise.
 - use hyperlinks instead of list the urls and following the url to get the content title as the name of the link.
+- If there is are multiple meetings, summarize the overall outcomes and action items in a single email. and do not include action items that have already been completed.

 [EMAIL START]